Relocation Guide

 Pharmacies (Farmácias)

 Pharmacies are widely available and identified by a green cross.
-Standard opening hours apply, and a rotating system ensures at least one 24-hour pharmacy in each area.
-Pharmacists can advise on minor conditions and over-the-counter medication; many speak English in urban centres.
+Standard opening hours apply, and a rotating system usually ensures at least one 24-hour pharmacy in each area.
+Pharmacists can advise on minor conditions and over-the-counter medication; English may be available more often in urban centres.

 Embassies and Legal Services